BSidesVienna/bsidesvienna.github.io/01_index.md

 #### Volunteers

 You want to volunteer?
-Get in touch with us [via twitter](https://twitter.com/BSidesVienna) or be old fashioned and send us an e-mail to crew [at] bsidesvienna [dot] at.
+Get in touch with us [via twitter](https://twitter.com/BSidesVienna), [via Mastodon](https://infosec.exchange/@bsidesvienna) or be old fashioned and send us an e-mail to crew [at] bsidesvienna [dot] at.

 #### Tag for twitter, flickr etc